Skip to main content Skip to content

 NJ Prevailing Wage and Subcontractor Compliance

-Failure to comply with NJ prevailing wage requirements can result in significant penalties, debarment from public contracts, and personal liability for owners and officers.
-Certified payroll records must be maintained for each prevailing wage project, and periodic reports must be submitted.
-We help contractors set up payroll systems that properly capture prevailing wage obligations and generate the required certified payroll reports.
+Certified payroll records must be kept for each prevailing wage project.
+Periodic reports must be filed.
+ProAxis sets up payroll systems that capture prevailing wage rules and produce the required certified payroll reports.

 Equipment Depreciation, Bonus Depreciation, and Cash Flow Management